camunda/blog.camunda.org/content/post/2019/06/camunda-optimize-25-released.md

 ## Configuration

-Depending on the chosen Multi-Tenancy option the Optimize configuratin has to be adjusted:
+Depending on the chosen Multi-Tenancy option the Optimize configuration has to be adjusted:

 When you are making use of the `Single Process Engine With Tenant-Identifiers` option, Optimize automatically pulls the relevant tenant information from the Process Engine during import.
 This means that there is no additional setup required.

 When you are making use of the `One Process Engine Per Tenant` option, it is required to configure a `defaultTenant` for each engine that you are connecting to Optimize in order to separate data correctly.
 During import of historic data this information will be added automatically.